fbaumgart/redis-chat-flask-api/README.md

 The source file is a Flask API for the application and it contains methods responsible for: sending a message, reading last message from the certain room, reading all messages from a certain room, displaying leaderboard with the user activity.

+PDF file contains a project report in PL language.